tstuefe/JEP387/review-guide/review-guide.md

 ##### Retiring chunks

-When the `SpaceManager` gets an allocation request and is unable to fulfill it from the current chunk, because the space left in the current chunk is too small, it will aquire a new chunk.
+When the `SpaceManager` gets an allocation request and is unable to fulfill it from the current chunk, because the space left in the current chunk is too small, it will acquire a new chunk.
 However, we do not want to loose the remainder space in the current chunk.

 The remainder space is added to the `FreeBlocks` structure and managed the same way as space deallocated from the outside would - getting reused for later allocations as soon as possible.